 lshw: The Full Hardware Tree

-lshw (list hardware) takes a broader approach than the previous two tools by aggregating data from multiple sources simultaneously: /proc, /sys, SMBIOS via DMI, the PCI bus, and udev events.
+lshw (Hardware Lister) is written and maintained by Lyonel Vincent.
+The current stable release is B.02.20 (January 6, 2024, tagged at commit 4c6497c).
+It takes a broader approach than the previous two tools, aggregating data from multiple sources simultaneously: /proc, /sys, DMI tables, PCI configuration space, and USB descriptors.
 The result is a structured hardware tree covering the entire system — firmware, CPU, memory, storage controllers and attached disks, network interfaces, PCI devices, USB buses, and more.
+According to the official lshw documentation, it supports DMI on x86 and EFI (IA-64) systems and also works on some ARM and PowerPC machines.
+It is the only tool in this group that combines PCI, DMI, and kernel-reported data in a single pass.

 Install it with apt install lshw, dnf install lshw, or pacman -S lshw depending on your distribution.
-Running it as root gives the most complete output.
+Running it as root gives the most complete output — without root, it will warn you and produce partial data.

 The default text output is thorough but long.
 For most use cases, the short table or class-filtered output is more practical:

-# Condensed table: class, description, product, vendor, logical name $ sudo lshw -short # Filter to a specific hardware class $ sudo lshw -class network $ sudo lshw -class storage $ sudo lshw -class disk $ sudo lshw -class processor $ sudo lshw -class memory # Export as HTML report (good for documentation) $ sudo lshw -html > hardware-report.html # Export as JSON for machine processing $ sudo lshw -json > hardware.json # Quiet mode -- suppress warnings about /proc access $ sudo lshw -quiet
+# Condensed table: class, description, product, vendor, logical name $ sudo lshw -short # Filter to a specific hardware class $ sudo lshw -class network $ sudo lshw -class storage $ sudo lshw -class disk $ sudo lshw -class processor $ sudo lshw -class memory # Export as HTML report (good for documentation) $ sudo lshw -html > hardware-report.html # Export as XML -- structured format, widely supported by data processing tools $ sudo lshw -xml > hardware.xml # Export as JSON for machine processing $ sudo lshw -json > hardware.json # Sanitize output -- strips IP addresses, serial numbers, UUIDs for safe sharing $ sudo lshw -sanitize # Quiet mode -- suppress warnings about /proc access $ sudo lshw -quiet # Bus-info format -- shows PCI/SCSI/USB addresses alongside device names # Useful for correlating lshw entries directly with lspci bus addresses $ sudo lshw -businfo # Disable SPD probing -- avoids slow or unstable SPD reads on some hardware $ sudo lshw -disable spd # Disable DMI entirely -- useful when SMBIOS data is known-bad or causing hangs $ sudo lshw -disable dmi # Dump to SQLite database for programmatic querying $ sudo lshw -dump /var/log/hardware-$(hostname).db

 The -short output is often the fastest way to orient yourself on an unfamiliar system.
 It condenses everything into a readable table with hardware paths that reflect the physical bus hierarchy — you can see at a glance that your NVMe is on PCIe bus 1, your SATA controller is on bus 0, and your dual-port NIC is in slot 3.